 Performance Not Met: Patient required a return to the operating room within 90 days of surgery (G9514)

 The goal of treatment for retinal breaks is to create a firm chorioretinal adhesion in the attached retina immediately adjacent to and surrounding the retinal tear using cryotherapy or laser photocoagulation to halt the progression of subretinal fluid from detaching the neurosensory retina.
-Treatment of peripheral horseshoe tears should be extended to the ora serrata.
+Treatment of peripheral horseshoe tears should be extended to the ora serrata if the tear cannot be surrounded using laser or cryotherapy.
 The most common cause of failure in treating horseshoe tears is failure to adequately treat the tear, particularly the anterior border.
 Continued vitreous traction may extend the tear beyond the treated area and allow fluid to dissect through the subretinal space to cause a clinical retinal detachment.
 Treatment of dialyses must extend over the entire length of the dialysis, reaching the ora serrata beyond each horn or end of the dialysis.

 Sufficient evidence exists for treating acute, symptomatic horseshoe tears.
 There is insufficient evidence for management of other vitreoretinal abnormalities.
-In making the decision to treat other vitreoretinal abnormalities, including lattice degeneration and asymptomatic retinal breaks, the risks that treatment will be unnecessary, ineffective, or harmful must be weighed against the possible benefit of reducing the rate of subsequent retinal detachment.
+A Cochrane systematic review found that in making the decision to treat other vitreoretinal abnormalities, including lattice degeneration and asymptomatic retinal breaks, the risks that treatment will be unnecessary, ineffective, or harmful must be weighed against the possible benefit of reducing the rate of subsequent retinal detachment.

 In a study published in 2011, Schall and colleagues studied the success rate with 4 surgical techniques.
 Initial success rate for retinal reattachment was 86% for scleral buckling only, 90% for vitrectomy only, 94% for the combination of scleral buckling and vitrectomy, and 63% for pneumatic retinopexy surgery.
 Patients undergoing pneumatic retinopexy had a lower initial success rate, however there was no statistically significant difference in initial reattachment rates between the other three groups.
 In a 2002 study, Ling and colleagues reported an 85% success rate with a single procedure.
 Of the 15% that initially failed, 97% were successful with one additional surgery.

 American Academy of Ophthalmology Retina/Vitreous Panel.
 Preferred Practice Pattern® Guidelines.
 Posterior Vitreous Detachment, Retinal Breaks, and Lattice Degeneration.
-San Francisco, CA: American Academy of Ophthalmology; 2014.
-Available at: AAO Website.
+San Francisco, CA: American Academy of Ophthalmology; 2019.
+Available at: www.aao.org/ppp

 Schall S, Sherman MP, Barr CC, Kaplan HJ, Primary retinal detachment repair: comparison of 1-year outcomes of four surgical techniques.
 Retina 2011 Sep; 31(8):1500-4.